 And Now, the Menu…

-Because Thanksgiving is a holiday full of traditions, you won’t have to do much recipe researching as you’ll already have an idea of the kind of dishes you are going to serve.
+Because Thanksgiving is a holiday full of traditions, you won’t have to do much recipe research as you’ll already have an idea of the kind of dishes you are going to serve.
 My recommendation is to stick to the classics—especially if this is your first time hosting—and the recipes that have been tried and tested.
 Save the experimentation for another dinner party.

 Every menu will slightly differ depending on family and regional recipes.
 However, traditionally speaking, it will generally consist of the turkey as the pièce de résistance, a few favourite sides, and pie for dessert.
 Once you have your guest list numbers and dietary requirements confirmed, it’s time to plan your menu.

 The most practical way to manage your recipes and plan the big meal is to use Zenkit’s Kanban view.
 This feature will allow you to visualize which dishes are served and when, and give you easy access to the recipes.

 The beauty of using Zenkit is that you get to take advantage of its Custom Fields.
 These are features that add a new level of function, formality, and context to your tasks which range from text to labels to checklists.
 For instance, when putting together the recipes for your menu, you can add information that highlights who is responsible for making which dish, as well as outline the ingredients and method.